EvilCrive/Wascoot/README.md

 ## Project Description ##

 This project aims at developing a web application related to our Web Application course from the University of Padova from Professor Nicola Ferro.

 It's a tool for managers of a scooter business, with the aim of improving the efficiency and control over their operations.

-## How to run and use the codes? ##
+## Replicability ##

 Clone this repository and change pom.xml and context.xml file to adapt your local settings (**pom.xml** for java dependencies and **context.xml** for database settings).

-To build : mvn clean package.
+Build procedure is done with maven : mvn clean package.

 ## Organisation of the repository ###